Section 1 - The Church and Building Law

 For the address and contact details of your local Fire Service, please refer to your local telephone directory under Fire Service.

-There is no fee involved in the application for an approved evacuation scheme.
+There is no fee for applying for an approved evacuation scheme.

 Failure to Comply